halcyonmobile/retrofit-oauth2-helper/README.md

     }
 ```

+#### I want to take into account the expires_in response, what should I do?

+You have to do 3 things:
+- Parse the optional `expiresInSeconds` field of the `SessionDataResponse`
+- Save that field into the `TokenExpirationStorage` just like you should save your tokens into `AuthenticationLocalStorage`
+- Give the builder a `TokenExpirationStorage` implementation, you may use `CombinedSharedPreferencesStorage`.

+If you have done all that, whenever a request is sent out the current time will be checked agains `TokenExpirationStorage.accessTokenExpiresAt` and if it expired, then the RefreshToken Request will be run before sending out the Data Request.
+This mechanizm also synchronized so 2 request won't send 2 RefreshToken Requests, but wait for one and update their headers.

 ### Oauth-gson setup
 If you are using moshi and some other dependency injection framework than koin what you need to do is add the dependency in your build.gradle of your core module
 Note: still the example will be using koin, to adapt to your DI is your responsibility.